Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 [[[[Function]]]]
 cause=OnPlayer INTERACT
 # The following effect will make FFM send the number currently in entity variable slot zero to herself.
-# Therefore, if the number in slot 0 is zero, then FFM will
+# Therefore, if the number in slot 0 is zero, then FFM will show the dialog "Hello, Frogger!"
 SendNumber VARIABLE 0

 # This function will run ONLY when FFM receives the number zero.